s3xton/shortest-path-NTM/README.md

 # shortest-path-NTM

-Leanring the shortest path problem with a Neural Turing Machine
+Learning the shortest path problem with a Neural Turing Machine

 Work in progress..